Blue Lightning (1995 video game): Gameplay

 The main objective of the game is to complete a series of missions across various continents such as Australia, Europe, North America, Russia, and South America, in order to defeat general Drako and his army.
 The player is first assigned with a group of training missions in preparation for the main "Tour of Duty" missions.
 Each mission increases in difficulty as the game progress further.
 After completing every tour mission, the player is then assigned to a "final tour" and sent to the Arctic where most of Drako's army resides.
-When Drako himself flees after the base is destroyed, his remaining forces launch a surprise attack with an aircraft against the Blue Lightning squadron's main base and the player is tasked with facing the assault in order to pinpoint Drako's secret base.
-Once the location is revealed, the player is immediateldy sent to the secret base where Drako and his forces are escaping.
 Progress is automatically saved after completing a continent if a Memory Track cartridge is present, otherwise players can play through the game without saving.
 Before starting a mission, a briefing screen explaining the current situation in the selected "Tour" location is shown, which lists the objective for each of the four missions on the selected area.
 There are five types of assignments in the game such as aerial, escort, and ground missions.

 The player can choose from seven fighter planes instead of being settled with only one plane as in the original game, each one having their own advantages and disadvantages, but the player must complete the training missions first before gaining access to the other aircraft.
-The planes also act as lives, and the game is over if all of them are crashed or destroyed, though extra planes can be obtained by either completing the chosen set of missions reaching a certain score.
 During gameplay, the player's plane can fire its machine gun or a limited number of missiles to use against enemy units.
 In ground missions, the player is given access to three types of bombs.
-The player can toggle between third-person and first-person views, perform an aleron roll to reduce damage from enemt fire and activate the plane's afterburner for a short speed boost.
+The player can toggle between third-person and first-person views, perform an aleron roll to minimize damage from enemy fire, and activate the plane's afterburner for a short speed boost.
+The planes also act as lives, and the game is over if all of them are crashed or destroyed, though extra planes can be obtained by either completing the chosen set of missions or reaching a certain score.